Keibert Ruiz Preview, Player Props: Nationals vs. Blue Jays

-The Washington Nationals, including Keibert Ruiz (.410 on-base percentage in past 10 games, 91 points above season-long percentage), take on starting pitcher Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Monday at 7:07 PM ET.
+The Washington Nationals, including Keibert Ruiz and his .472 slugging percentage over his past 10 games, take on starter Jose Berrios and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Marlins.
+In his previous game he had a hitless performance (0-for-4) against the Blue Jays.

 Keibert Ruiz Game Info & Props vs. the Blue Jays